Computation of the classifying ring of formal modules: Introduction and review of some known facts

-There are two facts I will use which were proven in~\cite{cmah1}, Theorem~\ref{lazard ring localization iso} and Definition-Proposition~\ref{def of fundamental functional}: \begin{theorem} Let $A$ be a commutative ring and let $S$ be a multiplicatively closed subset of $A$.
-Then the homomorphism of graded rings $L^A[S^{-1}] \rightarrow L^{A[S^{-1}]}$ is an isomorphism.
-Even better, the homomorphism of graded Hopf algebroids
+Theorem \ref{lazard ring localization iso} appears in Hazewinkel's excellent book \cite{MR506881} (see the proof of Theorem 21.3.5 there).
+A more fully explained proof also appears in the preprint \cite{cmah1}. \begin{theorem} Let $A$ be a commutative ring and let $S$ be a multiplicatively closed subset of $A$.
+Then the homomorphism of graded rings $L^A[S^{-1}] \rightarrow L^{A[S^{-1}]}$ is an isomorphism. \end{theorem}